 Shooting guards are often the shorter players on the court, but they have a lot to offer when it comes to rebounding.
 When the shooting goes in for rebounds, it provides extra assistance for the center and forwards.
-Increased rebounds give your team a shot at second chance shot opportunities as well.
-Over the course of the game, these second chances could be the difference in winning and losing.
+Increased rebounds give your team a shot at second-chance shot opportunities as well.
+Throughout the game, these second chances could be the difference between winning and losing.

 When you have the opportunity, work on perfecting your rebounding technique.
-Practice on boxing out other players so they cannot get to the rebound before you do.
-Work on being explosive to the ball so that when it misses you are the first person there to corral it.
+Practice boxing out other players so they cannot get to the rebound before you do.
+Work on being explosive to the ball so that when it misses, you are the first person there to corral it.

-Studying video of other players can also be beneficial.
-If you have access to tape of a successful shooting guard, you can use it to see which one of his moves are the most effective during a game.
+Studying videos of other players can also be beneficial.
+If you have access to the tape of a successful shooting guard, you can use it to see which one of his moves is the most effective during a game.
 You can also see how that player reacts during certain situations in a game.

 Watching tape of opponents can identify player trends as well as team tendencies.
 Spending a little bit of extra time in film study can pay big dividends when you finally step back onto the court.